Zunaeed-Imran/Laravel_Tutorial/README.md

 ## Basci function practice in laravel.
 - i will practice basic function in laravel.
+- if i pass variable in the route i should not use `$_symbol` in web route, only the variable name.

 ### Practice step
 - first make the laravel environment